1) Baseline data

 Now you are ready for processing: Click on to read your spreadsheet and on to specify your output file folder and file.
 Then, click the button.
 Climate variable information will be appended as additional columns to your input file.
 If elevation information is provided the climate variables will be elevation adjusted.

 Time Series function works only for the multi-location process.
+To process a single location, you need to have the location in your input file.
 Here are the steps to follow:

 - Select “Time Series” (for historical years) or a future time series in the period section drop box;